Magic Hat Brewing Company

 Magic Hat Brewing Company is a wholly owned brand of Florida Ice & Farm Co., which is headquartered in Costa Rica.
-It began production as an independent craft brewer in 1994, and is distributed across the United States.
+It began production as an independent craft brewer in South Burlington, Vermont in 1994, and the brand is distributed across the United States.
 Their flagship beer, the apricot-tinged #9, is widely regarded as a significant early force in introducing many Americans to craft beer, especially in the late 1990s and early 2000s.